 Watson, who is recovering from a second Achilles tear, is presently on the Browns’ reserve/PUP list.
 The latest reporting on the matter suggested the embattled passer is unlikely to play in 2025, but Breer’s note injects a little more intrigue into the situation.

-Due to Watson’s albatross contract, the Browns would be hit with a ghastly $131.16MM dead cap charge if they were to cut him in the offseason, which lends credence to Breer’s belief that it can’t hurt to have Cleveland trot him out this season if he is healthy enough to play.
-On the other hand, that would obviously prevent additional evaluation of Gabriel and/or Sanders.
+Due to Watson’s albatross contract, the Browns would be hit with a ghastly $131.16MM dead cap charge if they were to cut him in the offseason, which lends credence to Breer’s belief that it can’t hurt to have Cleveland trot him out this year if he is healthy enough to play.
+On the other hand, that obviously would prevent additional evaluation of Gabriel and/or Sanders.

 The Browns went into halftime of the Baltimore contest with a 16-10 lead but lost 23-16.
 Sanders was unable to engineer any scoring drives, and he completed just four of 16 passes for 47 yards and an interception.
 He added three rushes for 16 yards.